-By 1989 the glam metal cycle was slowly grinding to a halt and bands like Poison and Faster Pussycat had begun flirting with blues, attempting to distance themselves from their earlier effeminate image.
-Yet another band to emerge from Hollywood’s so-called hair metal scene was Pretty Boy Floyd, whose debut album Leather Boyz with Electric Toyz would gain minor success as the decade came to an end but would fail to reach the mainstream as many of their predecessors had achieved.
+By 1989 the glam metal cycle was slowly grinding to a halt and bands like Poison and Faster Pussycat had begun flirting with blues, attempting to distance themselves from their earlier pop sound and effeminate image.
+Yet another band to emerge from Hollywood’s so-called hair metal scene was Pretty Boy Floyd, whose debut album Leather Boyz with Electric Toyz gained minor success as the decade came to an end but would fail to reach the mainstream as many of their predecessors had achieved.

 Their origins can be traced back to Kery Doll, a short-lived rock group from California that formed in 1986 and consisted of guitarist Aeriel Stiles, bassist Michael Hannon and drummer Philip Geldray.
-But soon Hannon became disillusioned and announced his departure to form a new group Salty Dog, effectively bringing Doll to an end.
-Stiles immediately set about starting a new band and through the pages of a magazine called Music Connection he met Steve Summers.
+Soon Hannon grew disillusioned and announced his departure to form new group Salty Dog, effectively bringing Doll to an end.
+Stiles immediately set about starting a new project and through the pages of a magazine called Music Connection he met Steve Summers.
 A fan of glam and classic rock like KISS, Led Zeppelin and Aerosmith, Summers was seduced by the Hollywood scene, attending gigs by Van Halen, Mötley Crüe and an upcoming group known as Guns N’ Roses.

 Stiles soon became frustrated with the lack of progress and abruptly quit, leaving the band without a guitarist.
 Soon they were auditioning every young hopeful musician that arrived in Los Angeles but were unable to find a suitable replacement.
 Eventually, after months of searching, they received a parcel from New York City.
 Inside was a headshot of a young guitarist called Kristy Majors.
-Raised on the city’s thriving punk scene, Majors often attending shows at the legendary CBGB, where he witnessed bands like the Ramones and the Dead Boys performing.
-It would be the Ramones that would have the most effect on him, prompting the teenager to pick up a guitar for the first time.
+Raised on the city’s thriving punk scene, Majors often attending shows at the legendary CBGB, where he witnessed bands like the Dead Boys and the Ramones.
+It would be the latter that would have the most profound effect on him, prompting the teenager to pick up a guitar for the first time.

 Like many other new groups surviving on the streets of Los Angeles, Pretty Boy Floyd worked day and night in an effort to stand out among the crowd, the reality of their lives far removed from the glamour that successful artists enjoyed.
 ‘All we could afford at first was a rehearsal studio.
 It was in Hollywood, it was the worst place,’ said Summers of those early days.
 ‘We all lived there and we’re not big complainers so it was great, we get to practice every day.
 We had enough money for flyers every single night for our shows and that’s what it’s all about.
 This is what we do every single day so just give us a room that we can rehearse, practice, promote and bring girls by.’